stackriot/dokku-gulp-tasks/README.md

   require('dokku-gulp-tasks')(gulp);
   ```

-3. Create a `env.json` ([see example](https://github.com/angusfretwell/dokku-gulp-tasks/blob/master/env.json.example)) in the root of your project to describe your local database credentials, and remote Dokku server(s)
+3. Create a `env.json` ([see example](https://github.com/angusfretwell/dokku-gulp-tasks/blob/master/env.json.example)) in the root of your project to describe the local database credentials, and remote Dokku server(s)

 ## Usage